hoggb/Qtlyst/README.md

 main.cpp.
 This is where we are running our cutelyst server, so it'll be worth checking that /usr/bin/cutelyst2 is a legitimate process on your machine.
 And while we are in main.cpp it is also worth noting the limitations of this commit.
-Up until commit on (9/18/18), output is not being properly piped from the cutelyst server process to qtcreator.
+Up until commit on (9/19/18), output is not being properly piped from the cutelyst server process to qtcreator.
 This is fixed in the most recent commit (with limitations on live feedback).

-Also, as of the most recent commit (9/18/18) all of the LIBS dependencies in server-files.pro are system dependent, so please change those to your personal cutelyst installation directory.
+Also, as of the most recent commit (9/19/18) all of the LIBS dependencies in server-files.pro are system dependent, so please change those to your personal cutelyst installation directory.

 The "QMLWeb working" commit should now show "hello" at localhost:3000/hello in the browser when running AppRunner.

+### Running

+The most recent commit implements a REST-like HTTP architecture.
+We will find the meat of the application as of now at localhost:3000/monitor/patients.
+This is what a URL should look like for a GET request that views a list.
+If we click on a particular patient we will be redirected to a url like localhost:3000/monitor/patients/{patient_id}.
+As of now, the unique ID is simple, but ideally we would have some secure and unique UUID for each patient.
+A sqlite database is used to fetch patient data, and uses the {patient_id}
+argument as a value for lookup across HTTP requests, so we know we are displaying the correct patient.